 In general, God created us humans as three-part beings, patterned after his own tri-united being: God as Father, God as Son, and God as Holy Spirit.
 One God, three Persons.
 Three Persons, one God.
 Essentially, we humans are spirits who live in bodies and who have souls.
 We are one, yet we are three; we are three, yet we are one.
 Three key references for this teaching are Zechariah 12: 1, Luke 1: 46 and 47, and 1 Thessalonians 5: 23.

 Please look up those references—and subsequent biblical citations—and study them carefully.
 We want this teaching to be a Bible study, not a study of my thoughts and ideas.
 The Bible is the complete, final, written revelation of God to all humanity; my finite and limited thoughts and ideas are not!
-I’m human and make mistakes, but there are no mistakes in God’s Word, the Bible; don’t take what I teach at face value; check me out . . .
+I’m human and make mistakes, but there are no mistakes in God’s written Word, the Bible; don’t take what I teach at face value; check me out . . .

 Okay, let’s get started with our study.
 Begin by picturing on the “viewing screen” of your imagination a bulls-eye—with the central “circle” representing our spirit, the next “ring” being our soul, and the outer “ring” being our body.
 Spirit.
 Soul.
 Body.
 That’s who we are.
 Our primordial ancestors, Eve and Adam, were created as whole, complete beings consisting of spirit, soul, and body—all three “components” or “parts” functioning together in perfect, unified, balanced harmony.
 However, originally there was a major difference between Adam and Eve—and us.